 Whenever you have a guy that dresses like a wizard and is sitting on a golden throne, that is why this is a problem

-Priests were dressing like that long before wizards were depicted wearing long robes.
-Wizards are depicted like that to mimic religion rather than the other way around.
+Priests dressed like that long before wizards did.
+Wizards are depicted in long robes to mimic religion rather than the other way around.
 The Levites in the Old Testament distinguished themselves in the way they dressed, this is the origins of the priesthood.

 The Joe Rogan comedy routine

 In a CULT its started by a guy.
 Its bullsh*t and he knows its bullsh*t, in a Religion that guy is dead.

 We understand that comedy shouldn't be taken seriously, but Joe actually used that quote during a serious discussion on his show, so it deserves a response.

 If Jesus knew it was "BS" why did he die for it?
 Why did everybody who hung around him for 3 years seeing all the miracles die for it, penniless?
 People who BS others do it for money or power.
 Jesus gave up all that.
 We suggest the beginner 101 C.S Lewis apologetic that Jesus is either (1) lunatic, (2) liar, or (3) Lord.
 Psychologists have studied the life of Jesus from all angles and there is no credible theory that he was either of the first two.
 Most people know that intuitively.